 The OES visited the P.P.
 Mast Castle on February 25, 2006.
 Located on a hill west of downtown Springfield, this beautiful home looked very much like a castle.
 But we could find very little information on who P.P.
 Mast was or how he could afford to build such a magnificent home.
-Luckily we found someone who was extremely knowledgeable about Mast.
+Luckily, we found someone who was extremely knowledgeable about Mast.
 Phineas P. Mast arrived in Springfield in 1856 from Urbana, Ohio, as a very successful businessman.
 It seemed that everything he did turned into instant money.
-The Buckeye Agriculture Works was one of the mammoth manufacturing establishments in the United States.
+Buckeye Agriculture Works was one of the mammoth manufacturing establishments in the United States.
 In just a few years, the firm of Thomas and Mast became famous across the nation.

 Mast eventually decided to build a grand home.
-The castle that he called home was built between 1880 and 1882 at the cost of $250,000 on the highest knoll in the area.
+The castle that he called home was built between 1880 and 1882 at a cost of $250,000 on the highest knoll in the area.
 Mast hired immigrant cabinet makers and stone masons from Italy to build the castle.
 He also imported exotic woods from around the globe for the mantels, doorways, stairways, and other woodwork.
 Stained glass windows and beveled and beaded glass from France were also features of the castle.
 The stone casings around the exterior doors and windows were hand-chiseled with ornate designs.
 Obviously, this castle was a labor of love, but his wife, A. Marish, didn’t like the castle much and likely lived in the large red brick house across the street from the castle.
-After a moderate fire at the castle, it is believed the family moved to the brick house, others say they lived in the brick home while the castle was under construction.
+After a moderate fire at the castle, it is believed the family moved to the brick house; others say they lived in the brick home while the castle was under construction.

 According to an email we received in May 2010, the P.P.
 Mast Castle was purchased by the Turner Foundation of Springfield.
 The organization has bought, restored, and preserved other area homes.
 The foundation received a state grant in October 2011 to remove asbestos from the castle and the nursing home wings.
 A boiler replacement and new roofing have already been completed.
 If you have any further information about the castle’s fate, please email with the details.

 A special thanks to Philip Duncan for inviting us to the P.P.
-Mast Castle for his research, dedication and hard work in uncovering the history of the Phineas P. Mast family and their castle.
+Mast Castle for his research, dedication, and hard work in uncovering the history of the Phineas P. Mast family and their castle.

 Location Information: Restoration Pending